wlmccrae/shapeshifters/README.md

 - **Browse events** — Logged-in users see a list of events in their geographic area.
 - **Event detail** — Click any event to open a detail modal.
 Join with a single click.
 - **Event map** — View the exact event location on an embedded Google Map.
 - **Create event** — Fill in a form with event name, type, address, image URL, start/end dates, and a description.
-The address is geocoded automatically via the Radar API.
+The address is geocoded automatically via the Nominatim (OpenStreetMap) API.
 - **Your Events** — A tabbed page showing events the user is attending and events they are hosting.
 - **Delete event** — Hosts can delete their own events from the "Hosting" tab.